cneira/sunos-diamond-collectors/collectors/sunos_network/README.md

 # Network Collector

 Uses the `kstat` interface to get NIC statistics.
 The raw `kstat` counter values are used: the collector itself *does not* compute rates or deltas.
 This should be done by your graphing software.

 ## Options

-* **`zones`**: tells the collector which zones to get statistics for.
-By default it will only do zone `0`, which is the global.
-Zones are mapped by their ID, which you can see in the output of `zoneadm list`.
-You can use the magic value `__all__` to get output for all zones on the box.
+* **`zones`**: This collector is zone-aware, and the `zones` parameter tells it which tells which zones to look at.
+By default it will collect metrics for *all* visible zones.
 There's a minor overhead in collecting zone information as `zoneadm` has to be run at the start of every collection.
 By default the collector will get statistics for the global zone only.

 * **`nic`**: is a string or list of NICs to watch.
 Default is `net0`.
+Regular expressions are allowed, and the same NIC list is applied to every zone.

 * **`fields`**: is used to supply a filter list of fields which you are interested in.
 A metric will only be published if